 Key considerations if a decision is made to tether a dog

-Note that in some jurisdictions there is specific legislation relating to the tethering of dogs (which must be complied with), including for example exercise requirements and whether specific groups of animals can be tethered (some animals are more vulnerable such as young or pregnant animals).
+Note that in some jurisdictions there is specific legislation relating to the tethering of dogs (which must be complied with), including, for example, exercise requirements and whether it is prohibited to tether specific groups of animals (some animals are more vulnerable such as young or pregnant animals).

 All tethered dogs must be provided with a comfortable resting area, adequate food, water and shelter (protection from heat, cold, sun, wind, rain etc), and opportunities for mental stimulation (such as safe food or puzzle toys).

 Tethering of dogs may increase the public safety risks of dog bites and attacks.
-Long term tethering with no exercise has been shown to increase frustration and aggressive behaviour towards other dogs and people .
+Long term tethering with no exercise has been shown to increase frustration and aggressive behaviour towards people and other dogs (White et al., 2006).

 To minimise the animal welfare risks of tethering, the length of time a dog is tethered should always be minimised.